 Report: Witness says gate blocked when lion killed intern

-BURLINGTON, N.C. – A witness told authorities a gate blocked by a ball at a North Carolina animal preserve allowed a lion to reach three people cleaning an enclosure and begin a fatal attack, biting one intern's ankle and pulling her into the enclosure, according to a medical examiner's report.
+BURLINGTON, N.C. – A witness told authorities a gate blocked by a ball at a North Carolina animal preserve allowed a lion to reach three people at the start of a fatal attack, biting one intern's ankle and pulling her into the enclosure, according to a medical examiner's report.

-Lt.
-Eugene Riddick of the Caswell County Sheriff's Department advised that animal trainer Ashley Watts reported separating the 14-year-old lion named Matthai into a section of an enclosure at the Conservators Center in Burlington on Dec.
-30, according to the report first reported on by WRAL-TV.
-But Watts said the gate that secures that section was blocked by a large ball and the lion entered the area that Watts, 22-year-old intern Alex Black and a second intern were cleaning and attacked Black, the report states.
-Watts tried to separate them, but before she could close the gate, Matthai bit Black's ankle and pulled her into the enclosure.
+A Caswell County sheriff's lieutenant advised that animal trainer Ashley Watts reported separating the 14-year-old lion named Matthai into a section of an enclosure at the Conservators Center in Burlington on Dec.
+30, according to the report first published by WRAL-TV.
+Watts said the gate securing that section was blocked by a large ball and the lion entered the area that Watts, 22-year-old intern Alex Black and a second intern were cleaning, the report stated.
+Before she could close the gate, the lion bit Black's ankle, pulling her into the enclosure, the report said.

-Riddick advised that fire department personnel used a firehose to separate the lion and Black without success, according to the report.
+The sheriff's official, Lt.
+Eugene Riddick, said fire department personnel used a firehose to separate the lion and Black without success, the report noted.
 The lion dragged Black around the enclosure by her neck "for an extended amount of time."
-After attempts to sedate the lion with darts failed, deputies shot the lion eight times, killing the animal and ensuring Black's body could be safely recovered, the report said.
+After attempts to sedate the lion with darts failed, deputies shot the lion eight times, killing the animal, the report said.

 The initial assessment showed Black died from multiple deep lacerations to the neck with significant blood loss, according to the report.
 It lists the probable cause of death as "Mauling by Animal."